-Pulmonary embolism (PE) is when a blood clot lodges in a blood vessel in the lung.
-In saddle PE, a large blood clot sits atop or “saddles” the main pulmonary artery where it divides and branches into the left and right lungs.
+Saddle pulmonary embolism describes a large blood clot that sits atop or “saddles” the main pulmonary artery where it divides and branches into the left and right lungs.
 It can cause breathing problems.

 Saddle PE is a severe and life threatening condition that requires immediate medical attention.
 Without treatment, the condition can result in sudden death.